sky-map-team/stardroid/designdocs/ephemeris.md

     * Phase (only really matters for mercury, venus, moon)

 There should be other objects in the hierarchy that factor out common behaviors for (say) earth-orbiting and sun-orbiting objects, but these could be mostly transparent to everything else?
+The current hierarchy as of this commit is somewhat more elaborate and can probably be pruned.
+Some behavior might be best done as mixins.